-Dial 4911 on campus or use a red campus phone to dial directly 24 hours a day.
+Dial 4010 on campus or use a red or blue campus phone to dial directly 24 hours a day.

 The administration division provides the management function of the department.
 Makes sure that security services are properly delivered to the campus community by overseeing all operational aspects of patrol, communications and investigations.
 The maintenance of records, statistical gathering and reporting, security personnel function, planning, evaluating procedures, procedural development, training program development, equipment evaluation and change are a few of the responsibilities of the administration section.
 The Director and Assistant Director of Security, Administrative Coordinator, three sergeants and the departmental secretary work in the Administrative Section of the Department.